 To assist retirees, the government reduced the minimum annual payment amounts required for account-based pensions, annuities and allocated pensions by half for the 2019/20 and 2020/21 financial years.
 This was due to the negative effects of COVID-19 on the account balances of pension members.
-However, minimum payment amounts will be returning to pre-COVID levels on the 1st of July 2021.

 Minimum annual pension amounts are calculated on the 1st of July each year – you will need to tell us if you want to increase or decrease your annual withdrawal amount.